svenssonjoel/Obsidian/README.md

 ## Next version of Obsidian
 * Currently just some files from old Obsidian.
-    * Module "paths" will be renamed.
+    * Module hierarchy will be reshaped.
     * Code will be massively cleaned.